Jim Glover: Jim and Jean

 In 1961, Glover left Ohio and moved to New York City, where he met Jean Ray at the Café Raffio and later fell in love with her.
 Together, they formed the 1960s folk music duo Jim and Jean.

 Jim and Jean developed a good following at Café Raffio's in Greenwich Village, and soon began making enough money to pay the rent on their Thompson Street apartment.
 In 1962, Phil Ochs moved in with Jim and Jean when he was first starting his musical career in Greenwich Village.
 Jean introduced Ochs to her friend Alice Skinner, and the couple soon moved in together and eventually married.
 As Ochs got better at songwriting, Jim and Jean began to perform, and later recorded, a number of his songs.

 Jim and Jean's first appearance on record, Jack Linkletter Presents a Folk Festival, was a live 1963 compilation album released on GNP Crescendo that featured a number of folk acts.
 Jim and Jean went on to record three albums: Jim and Jean (Philips 1965), Changes (Verve Folkways 1966), and People World (Verve Forecast 1968).
 Jim and Jean recorded seven Phil Ochs songs across these three albums - "The Bells" and "There But For Fortune" on the 1965 album, "Crucifixion", "Changes" and "Flower Lady" on the 1966 album, and "Ringing of Revolution" and "Cross My Heart" on the 1968 album.
 Eventually, Jim and Jean split up and went their separate ways.

 They did perform together at the Phil Ochs Memorial Concert in 1976, singing "Crucifixion".

 Glover recorded some small-budget albums on his own (No Need to Explain in 1980 and Outsider in 2003), and Jean Ray went on to perform in some small-budget plays.
 Jim and Jean reunited to play one last show together at the People's Voice Cafe in New York City on March 18, 2006.

 Activism

-Glover has participated in a number of peace demonstrations over the years, including the March on the Pentagon on October 21, 1967, to protest the war in Vietnam.
+Glover participated in a number of peace demonstrations over the years, including the March on the Pentagon on October 21, 1967, to protest the war in Vietnam.
 Jim demonstrated at the 1968 Democratic National Convention in Chicago and entertained other demonstrators, with Jean Glover and Phil Ochs, at the Quiet Knight Coffee House during breaks in the protests.
 He wrote a peace-related poem the day after 9/11 and recited it at a peace rally in September 2001, and wrote a peace-inspired letter to the editor that appeared in the St. Petersburg Times on September 28, 2001.
-Glover continues to perform peace-related folk songs.
 On April 9, 2009, he performed a tribute to Phil Ochs at Mother's Musical Bakery in Sarasota, Florida.